hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

         --peers tcp://172.0.1.3,tcp://172.0.1.4

 #.
+If necessary, start the other Sawtooth components.

+   a.
+Start the REST API as described in :ref:`start-rest-api-label`.

-If the XO transaction processor is not running, start it as described in
+   #.
+Start the transaction processors, as described in :ref:`start-tps-label`.
-   Step 7 of :doc:`docker`.
+      Be sure to start the XO transaction processor, as described in Step 7 of :doc:`docker`.

 .. _install-second-val-ubuntu-label: